munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 [dart]: https://www.dartlang.org/
 [style guide]: https://www.dartlang.org/articles/style-guide/

-Go's ["gofmt"][] tool showed a better solution: automatically format everything.
+Go's ["gofmt"][gofmt] tool showed a better solution: automatically format everything.
 Code easier to read and contribute to because it's already in the style you're used to.
 Even if the output of the formatter isn't great, it ends those interminable soul-crushing arguments on code reviews about formatting.

 [gofmt]: https://golang.org/cmd/gofmt/